sqooid/hellfiles/README.md

 ## Linux

-`sudo ./linux.sh`.
+`./linux.sh`.
 Note that `xclip` may have to be installed for system clipboard to work.
+_Do not_ run with sudo as this will mess up the `$HOME` used for things like the nvim config.

 ## Mac